Coolest Homemade Dog Costumes – Photo Gallery and How-To Tips

 I saw many dog costumes online but nothing like this one.
 You will need: one small box dog treats, news paper and a roll of brown packaging paper, black marker, scissors, puppy dog ears and black Halloween make up, hot glue and stuffed doggies.

 I took the box and hot glued the brown paper to the box then cut some holes in front of the top of box and added some stuffed doggies to the holes.
 Then cut a hole out for the child on top of the middle of the box.
-Then drew some puppy feet prints to the front of the box and wrote beware of dogs and added some dog treats with hot glue.
+Next, I drew some puppy feet prints to the front of the box and wrote beware of dogs and added some dog treats with hot glue.

-Then I shredded some news paper and added around the child, took black Halloween make up and drew a circle around his eye and added the doggy ears to his head.
+After that, I shredded some news paper and added around the child, took black Halloween make up and drew a circle around his eye and added the doggy ears to his head.

 Total Spent: $12